ahmetcann0/TodoApp/README.md

     npm run dev
     ```

-Visit `http://localhost:3000` in your browser to see the application in action.
+Visit `http://localhost:5173` in your browser to see the application in action.
+If the port is different, please check your `vite.config.ts` file for the correct port number.